n00tz/158bowman-jekyll/index.md

 ## 📬 Schedule a Tour or Request More Info

-Interested in walking the property or requesting a copy of the plat?
+Interested in walking the property or requesting more information?

 📧 Email us at [interest@158bowman.cc](mailto:interest@158bowman.cc) and we’ll be happy to connect with you directly.